-I was actually out of the country while the coronavirus first started spreading globally.
+I was actually out of the country while the pandemic first started spreading globally.
 (Disclaimer: It was a wonderful trip and I got to enjoy lots of awesome quality time with my family!)

 I don’t want to be a part of the hysteria or fear mongering, especially since being fearful and stressed is actually known to LOWER our immunity (1) – but I think it’s important for us to feel empowered and proactive during this time of uncharted territory.

 Don’t get me wrong – I am not giving any kind of “end-all-be-all” solutions here (it’s all just based on what I know about immunity and the lungs) – but for too many years, prevention and complementary alternative medicine (including the role of gut health, nutrition and herbs for immunity) have been seriously minimized and brushed off.

 If something has potential to help, and it can’t hurt when safety considerations are followed, why not?

 I stand by my conviction that we have a plethora of safe resources available to us in nature (and in abundance) that have an incredible amount of potential to really, really help us.

 I’m not a doctor, and there’s no guarantee this will prevent or cure anything related to the pandemic.
 There are so many variables and we are still learning, and of course none of this should REPLACE hand-washing, sanitizing, social distancing etc.) All direct medical advice related to COVID-19 needs to from from officials like the CDC and front-line medical doctors.

 Okay!
 Here we go…

 60-70% of our immune system lives in the gut, and many people with compromised immune systems also have digestive disturbances (2).
 Bone broth/meat stock and probiotic foods are two great ways to support your immune system at a root level!